WeWatchWall/fast-fuzz/README.md

   -c, --classes <RegExp>        A Regex expression to filter the classes to test.
   -s, --source <path>           Path of the source folder relative to the project.
   -d, --dist <path>             Path of the binary folder relative to the project.
-  -h, --help                    display help for command
+  -q, --quiet <true>           Only output the results JSON -h, --help                    display help for command
 ```